 In the above sections, we presented examples of manifolds computed for the recorded activity of cultured neural networks.
 Despite the artificial nature of these networks, the manifolds exhibit simple yet characteristic geometrical and topological features.
 In an attempt to rule out that these are mere artifacts generated by the method, the recorded activities of chemically stressed networks were analyzed.
-The results published in ref [4] are reassuring - the generated manifolds lost the simple characteristic features of the normal activity.
+The results published in Ref.
+4 are reassuring: the generated manifolds lost the simple characteristic features of the normal activity.
 In another, more direct test, a network was dissected into two active networks, revealing that the manifold in the affinity space also split into two.
 An even more convincing feasibility test of the new method described here involves analysis of recorded human brain activity from epileptic patients who are candidates for brain surgery.
 The method can also be applied to experimental seizure studies that are gained much attention [11].

-The occurrence of epilepsy is rising and is estimated to affect, at some level, 1%-2% of the world population [12].
-Due to availability of many anti-epileptic drugs, approximately 80% of all epileptic patients can be kept seizure-free.
-But for the remaining 20%, the only cure is surgical resection of the seizure focus [13,14].
+The occurrence of epilepsy is rising and is estimated to affect, at some level, 1-2% of the world population [12].
+Because of the availability of many anti-epileptic drugs, approximately 80% of all epileptic patients can be kept seizure-free.
+But for the remaining 20%, the only cure is surgical resection of the seizure focus [13, 14].
 One of the most challenging tasks facing epileptologists is precise identification of brain areas to be removed so that the problem can be cured with minimal damage and side effects.
-Often, the precise location of the epileptogenic region remains uncertain after obtaining conventional, non-invasive measurements such as electro-encephalogram (EEG) and magneto-encephalogram (MEG) can not provide sufficient information because of the relatively low spatial resolution of these methods.
-In these cases, the activity is directly recorded by the electrocorticography (ECoG) procedure in which the recording electrodes are placed directly on the brain surface as is shown in Figure 8.
+Often, the precise location of the epileptogenic region remains uncertain after obtaining conventional, noninvasive measurements such as EEG and MEG can not provide sufficient information because of the relatively low spatial resolution of these methods.
+In these cases, the activity is directly recorded by the ECoG procedure in which the recording electrodes are placed directly on the brain surface as is shown in Figure 10.
 The common approach to analyze the ECoG recording is by evaluation of the coherences between each pairs of electrodes.
 These coherences (the similarities for this case) are the overlap of the Fourier transform of the recorded voltage.
-Next a connectivity diagrams are constructed and the similarity matrices are analyzed using clustering algorithm as is illustrated in Figure 8.
-The idea is to compare the resulted connectivity diagrams (or the similarity matrices), during epileptic seizure (Ictal) and between episodes (Inter-Ictal) to learn more about the cause of the epilepsy.
+Next a connectivity diagrams are constructed and the similarity matrices are analyzed using clustering algorithm as is illustrated in Figure 10.
+The idea is to compare the resulted connectivity diagrams (or the similarity matrices), during epileptic seizure (Ictal) and between episodes (inter-Ictal) to learn more about the cause of the epilepsy.
 At present, the functional interpretation of these advanced methods is still not clear especially since the outcome matrices and connectivity diagrams appear more complex than the raw data.
 Hence, much effort is devoted to improve these methods and to the search for new ones.

-In view of the above, the idea that functional holography can reveal the existence of hidden causal manifolds embedded within the complexity of the recorded brain activity was tested.
-And if so, whether it can also provide an efficient tool to distinguish between the inter-Ictal and the Ictal activities.
-Typical results are presented in Figure 9.
-The first four pictures show the manifolds for the similarity matrices in Figure 8.
+In view of the above, the idea that functional holography can reveal the existence of hidden causal manifolds embedded within the complexity of the recorded brain activity was tested, and if so, whether it can also provide an efficient tool to distinguish between the inter-Ictal and the Ictal activities.
+Typical results are presented in Figure 10.
+The first four pictures show the manifolds for the similarity matrices in Figure 10.
 The manifold of the inter-Ictal activity has a very simple topology of almost circular horseshoe like part and another bar perpendicular to its plane and position at the center of the horseshoe.
-During Ictal the quasi 1D property of the manifold gives way to a quasi 2D topology on the surface of a sphere.
+During Ictal the quasi 1-D property of the manifold gives way to a quasi 2-D topology on the surface of a sphere.
 Albeit the new manifold has more complex topology as could be expected, it retains some of the features of the inter-Ictal one when viewed from specific angle.
+It hints that the holographic comparison described in